groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.0.8 (2022-08-16) =
+* TWEAKED Z-index is now set at the popup root element
+* TWEAKED Changed fake chat closed icon to chat bubble instead of notification bell
+* TWEAKED Chat popups and notification popups are now non-blocking, meaning if open they will not prevent other popups from opening.

 = 2.0.7 (2022-08-15) =
 * ADDED developer hook during popup `__construct` method